-There is lots of ground almond and very little flour in this cake - I use organic white spelt flour.
-It’s a cake so there is butter and sugar involved, but almonds are good for you and organic spelt flour is so much better than the ordinary plain flour sold in supermarkets.
+There is lots of ground almond and very little flour in this cake - I use organic white spelt flour (you can use ordinary plain flour though).
+It’s a cake so there is butter and sugar involved, but almonds are good for you and organic spelt flour is better than the ordinary plain flour sold in supermarkets.

 Tip: If you can only get hold of waxed lime fruits, make sure you scrub them really well with a clean scrubbing brush.
 And don’t be too forceful when grating the zest.
 You only want the very outer layer of the fruit, not the bitter pith, the inner white part.

 160g, 5¾oz, 0.8 cup, xylitol - or use caster sugar (super-fine sugar)

 ½ teaspoon good-quality vanilla extract

 60g, 2oz, ½ cup, white spelt flour - or use plain white flour